negaisa/vmulti-client/README.md

 Crate for interacting with virtual input driver.
 Works only on Windows.

+## Example

+You can find an example API in the examples folder.

 ## Driver install guide

 Before installing the driver, you must disable driver signature verification.